zexmaria/zexmaria/README.md

 👥 Projects and Initiatives:

 - In 2023, I volunteered for a weather and climate monitoring project at Softex-PE.
 I am a scholarship holder for the project.
-- I developed SalesTracker, a personal project, to manage sales, register customers, sellers, and products, and to generate detailed sales reports.
+- In 2024 I developed SalesTracker, a personal project, to manage sales, register customers, sellers, and products, and to generate detailed sales reports.
 <!--
 **JoseM4ria/JoseM4ria** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.